Revisiting the role of heterophily in graph representation learning: An edge classification perspective

-We compare our goal-directed edge deletion with DropEdge~\cite{dropedge20}, the random deletion approach to verify the effectiveness of our method.
+Our structure change strategy (i.e., method 1) has connection to the previous method DropEdge~\cite{dropedge20}, as both of them are to remove links in graphs.
+However, different from DropEdge~\cite{dropedge20} that randomly delete some links, structure optimization aims at removing some heterophilous edges that are optimal-related to performance.
+In this section, we compare our method with DropEdge to verify the effectiveness of our method.
 Note that DropEdge randomly removes a portion of edges in the graph during training, so for fair comparison, we set the drop ratio in DropEdge to be equal to the total edge deletion ratio obtained by our method on each dataset.

 Table~\ref{tb:vsdopedge} shows the change of accuracy when we apply two methods of dropping edge on two base models (SGC{ {2}}, GCN and GAT).
 We can see that our goal-directed method is evidently superior to random deletion, while random deletion (i.e., DropEdge) may even degrade the performance of base models, especially GAT.
-Another advantage of our method compared to DropEdge is that LHE-GNNs does not introduce any additional hyperparameters, e.g., edge deletion ratio, the model learns target edges to drop adaptively.
+Another advantage of our method compared to DropEdge is that SA-GNNs does not introduce any additional hyperparameters, e.g., edge deletion ratio, the model learns target edges to drop adaptively.